 The concept of unpaid emotional labour is not new, it's been taught in academic circles for decades, but it's simply not changing our day-to-day lives yet.
 Women are still expected to do it all, and many men are not even aware what 'it all' is.
 It just happens, as if by magic.

 The truth is there is nothing wrong with traditional roles as a way of dividing labour in a team.
 It does save time and energy to allocate whole genre of tasks to one or the other partner.
 The problem arises when the roles are gendered and completely unconscious.

 If you enjoy working in traditional roles than feel free to continue.
 But if you feel overwhelmed, exhausted and resentful it's time to acknowledge why.

-In my favourite mothering book of all time, Naomi Stadlen writes about "What Women Do - Especially When It Looks Like Nothing."
+In my favourite mothering book of all time, Naomi Stadlen writes about "What Mothers Do - Especially When It Looks Like Nothing."
 It's time to start talking about what we do, and better still, sharing the load.

 If you do approach your partner about sharing some of the unpaid emotional labour, it's likely he won't have a clue what you are talking about.